50 Health Tips That Will Make You Feel 20 Years Younger

 Find a doctor you love.

 Make it your mission to find health professionals you want to visit—otherwise, you won't.
 Because if you want to feel 20 years younger, attending regular appointments is crucial.
 "Find a medical professional you relate to—someone you can talk to about anything and everything," Richardson says.
 If you visit someone who's easy to work with, they'll be better able to address your needs and you'll get any help you need.
+And for where to start, 20 Questions to Ask Your Doctor Once a Year.

 Choose positive friends.